• Skip to primary navigation

 Ingredients for the baklava on a table.

 • Light olive oil and ghee: I started using this combo recently to lighten up my phyllo recipe a notch.
-You can use all butter, ghee or oil.
+You can use all melted butter, ghee or oil.

 • Walnuts and pistachios: love using a mixture of equal amounts of these but it is really up to you.
 You can limit your nut to just one or use your favorite mixture.
 In Egypt though, it is common to add raisins to this mixture in homemade baklava, but I came to like it without the raisins more.